Age and Health in Singapore

 Chapter 9: Labour in the Retirement Years

-There is income from savings and income from property.
+9. Labour in the retirement years There is income from savings and income from property.
 There is also income from work.
 The male life expectancy at age 65 is currently 17.1 years.
 For a woman it is 19.4 years (Ministry of Manpower, 2007a: 3).
 Soon the life expectancy at 65 will be two whole decades and more.
 It clearly reduces the old-age dependency burden if the over-55s, the over-62s and even the over-65s can continue to earn income for themselves.
 This chapter is about the hidden slack and the unnoticed potential.
 It is divided into four sections.
 The first section says that on current projections there will not be enough labour in Singapore to sustain the target rate of growth.
 The second section quantifies the participation rate to discover how many Singaporeans see themselves as available for work.
 The third section establishes how many of the job-seekers, self-defined, actually make their way into paid employment.
 The fourth section is concerned with the older worker.
 It attempts to gain a purchase on the characteristics of the over-55s and the over-62s in order to assess the contribution that they can make.
 9.1 A MANPOWER SHORTFALL The nation as a whole stands to benefit from the retention of the more mature.
-In 2003 the authoritative Economic Review Committee advised that if the Singapore economy is to grow by 3 to 5 per cent a year, and assuming an underlying improvement in productivity of 2 to 3 per cent, the labour force must expand each year by 1 to 2...
+In 2003 the authoritative Economic Review Committee advised that if the Singapore economy is to grow by 3 to 5 per cent a year, and assuming an underlying improvement in productivity of 2 to 3 per cent, the labour force must expand...

 You are not authenticated to view the full text of this chapter or article.